Opinion | No wonder Trump came to covid-ridden Arizona

 No word yet on what Kelly Townsend, a Republican state senator, thinks of that highway sign.
 Last year, she criticized one — “Want to return to normal?
 Get vaccinated.” — as something one might see in “Communist China.”
 Townsend, who has compared vaccine supporters to Nazis, is far from the only anti-vaxxer among Republican legislators in Arizona.
 If you’re a mother who believes in the protective and preventive powers of vaccines, you may be as worried as I am.

-Here’s why: Last week, state Rep. Walt Blackman introduced legislation to prevent schools from requiring students to be vaccinated against coronavirus and, for female students, the human papillomavirus, or HPV, even though the vaccine has been shown to significantly reduce a woman’s risk to develop cervical cancer.
+Here’s why: Last week, state Rep. Walt Blackman introduced legislation to prevent schools from requiring students to be vaccinated against the coronavirus and, for female students, the human papillomavirus, or HPV, even though the vaccine has been shown to significantly reduce a woman’s risk to develop cervical cancer.
 On Tuesday, state Rep. Neal Carter proposed amending Arizona law to make it illegal to discriminate against anyone based on vaccination status.

 The legislature reconvened this month without any mask or social distancing requirements.
 Mask use seemed largely split along party lines when Gov. Doug Ducey (R) delivered his State of the State address in person on Jan.
 10 at the House of Representatives, where he said, “There has been too much attention put on masks and not nearly enough attention placed on math.”